Is automation ethical?

-Used correctly, automation can improve working life for your team.
-It can open the opportunity for team members to seek further training and progress in their careers, and it can take away the tasks that leave team members feeling drained or frustrated.
 Therefore, the creation of business process automation is completely ethical — its goal is to improve working life for thousands of people across the world.

 Automation becomes unethical when you use it incorrectly – in an unethical way.
 Fortunately, this means that those ethical issues around automation become fully avoidable.

 Stat: 57% of employers say that the main goal of automation is the augmentation of worker performance and productivity – Willis Towers Watson

 How to ensure your automation use is ethical

 So, is automation ethical?
 Most ethical issues surrounding automation software are born from the failure to remember that automation is there to improve the work of your employees.
 It’s not the enemy, and it’s not a usurper.

 As long as automation is treated as an assistant and not a replacement, any ethical problems are addressed.

 Automation is ethical.
 It is a tool, and as a tool, it cannot be morally ambiguous (just as a knife isn’t morally ambiguous, even if it can be used for unethical means).
 If you treat it as a tool to help your employees, as opposed to replace them, there is no cause for ethical concern in the implementation of automation software.